rimas-kudelis/wp-woocommerce-feed-manager/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Best Product Feed Manager helps you to sell more by uploading product feed to Google shopping, Walmart, eBay, Nextag, Pricegrabber and acquiring real buyer.
+Product Feed Manager for WooCommerce helps you to sell more by uploading product feed to Google shopping, Walmart, eBay, Nextag, Pricegrabber and acquiring real buyer.

 == Description ==
 Do you wish to increase your WooCommerce store sales?
 One way is to promote on popular merchant shops such as Google Shopping, Facebook Dynamics, Walmart, eBay etc.